wtnwin111/interview/src/com/interview/flag/README.md

     pair to redo (rename parent before child).
     If it's a OO design problem, you could use Command pattern, it's designed to support UNDO and REDO.*

+9. Write a function to return all numbers between 0 and N contains 5.

+    *HINT: scan N from lowest digit to highest digit, build the number set based on previous one.*

+        scan N from lowest digit to highest digit, assume we have number set S[i-1] as all numbers contains 5 smaller than the lower i-1 digits in N(N % 10^i), and the number set S[i] can be built based on S[i-1] in the following cases:
+            1. all the number in S[i-1] should be in S[i].
+            2. if i-th digit not the highest digit, so we could add 1-9 as the highest digit in every number S[i-1], and when the adding i-th digit is 5, the lower digits should be all permutation of i-1 digits.
+            3. if i-th digit is the highest digit, we could get the number of lower i-1 digits of N (N % 10^i), we could get i-th digit in N is n, so do the previous process for [1,n-1], for n, when adding please check number in S[i-1] is smaller than i-1th N. if N > 5, init S = {5}, and loop on each digits from lowest to highest to get the final S.

+10. Sorting with 3 stacks, all numbers are initially in stack one. no other space allowed.

 #TopCoder